GNOME/librsvg/CONTRIBUTING.md

 ## Pull requests

-You may upload a forked version of librsvg to [GNOME's Gitlab instance][gitlab], and create a pull request there.
+You may upload a forked version of librsvg to [GNOME's Gitlab instance][gitlab], or any other publically-accesible Git hosting service.

-Although all of `git.gnome.org`'s modules are mirrored at Github, we don't support pull requests from there.
-Apologies for the inconvenience - we do this to promote the use of free software, including web-based services.
-Please use [GNOME's Gitlab][gitlab] instead.
+For technical reasons, the maintainers of librsvg do not get automatically notified if you submit a pull request through Github.
+[Please mail the maintainer][mail] directly if you have a pull request there or a branch that you would like to contribute.

+Alternatively, you can use [GNOME's Gitlab][gitlab] instead.

-Please make sure that the test suite passes with the changes in your branch.
+**Test suite:** Please make sure that the test suite passes with the changes in your branch.
 The easiest way to run all the tests is to go to librsvg's toplevel directory and run `make check`.
 This will run both the small unit tests and the black box tests in the `librsvg/tests` directory.

-If you need to add new tests (you should, for new features, or for things that we weren't testing!), or for additional information on how the test suite works, please see the file `tests/README.md`.
+If you need to add new tests (you should, for new features, or for things that we weren't testing!), or for additional information on how the test suite works, please see the file [`tests/README.md`][tests-readme].

 [gitlab]: https://gitlab.gnome.org/
 [bugs-browse]: https://bugzilla.gnome.org/page.cgi?id=browse.html&product=librsvg
+[mail]: mailto:federico@gnome.org
+[tests-readme]: tests/README.md